AmericanRedCross/GeoWebServices/queryingGeoServices.md

 });
 ```

-#### Results ####
+#### Sample Results ####

-A JSON result will have the following structure, but may differ depending on how ‘deep’ the administrative stack is.

-For example, this stack has admin levels 0 through 5:
+The structure of a JSON result will depend on how ‘deep’ the administrative stack is.
+The number of admin levels for a result will depend on the datasource.
+An example of a JSON result with admin levels 0 through 5 is:

 ```json
 {